RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/checklist.md

-#Step 0: Checklist Of StandardJobQueen Virtual Functions That You Generally Want To Override
+#Checklist Of StandardJobQueen Virtual Functions That You Generally Want To Override

 Author: Jack Maguire